Synonyms of Mammillaria rhodantha (115) from Plants of the World Online:

 Flowers: Pinkish flowers about any time of the year.

-When cooler weather was coming I had to get ready to move the potted plants in the basement.
-I cleaned off all the pots and removed any old debris out of the pot.
+Temperatures were getting cooler so I had to start thinking about bringing plants inside for the winter.
 You need to give your plants a good look before you bring them inside to make sure no bugs are coming in with them.
 Sometimes as cooler temps approach some insects may try to hibernate under leaves that have accumulated in the pot or around the base of the plant.
 I also measure my cactus and succulents periodically because some cactus grows so slow I like to measure them from time to time.
-On October 17, I moved the plants into the basement and the Mammillaria rhodantha measured 3 3/4″ tall x 3″ wide.
-I moved most of the cactus and succulents upstairs for winter.
-I am writing this page on February 21, 2018, and this plant has grown almost 1/2″ more in the kitchen windowsill.
+On October 17, I moved the plants into the basement and the Mammillaria rhodantha measured 3 3/4″ tall x 3″ wide (including the spines).
+I usually don’t include the spines when I measure, but I kind of screwed up in 2017 and included the spines in the measurement.
+When I was finished cleaning, measuring and taking photos I moved most of the plants upstairs for the winter.

-The Mammillaria rhodantha has a few very small buds.
+The Mammillaria rhodantha had a few more very small buds.
 Now, let’s see how long it takes for the flowers to open…

 By August 26 the buds were getting larger.